Correct-Syntax/bible_side/README.md

 There is a Python script in ``/assets/bibles`` that will automatically update the json files from the GitHub sources.

-The ESFM files from [here (OET Reader's version)](https://github.com/Freely-Given-org/OpenEnglishTranslation--OET/tree/main/translatedTexts/ReadersVersion) and [here (OET Literal version)](https://github.com/Freely-Given-org/OpenEnglishTranslation--OET/tree/main/intermediateTexts/auto_edited_VLT_ESFM) are run through [usfm-grammar](https://github.com/Bridgeconn/usfm-grammar) in ``relaxed`` mode for conversion to JSON.
+The ESFM (a subset of USFM) files from [here (OET Reader's version)](https://github.com/Freely-Given-org/OpenEnglishTranslation--OET/tree/main/translatedTexts/ReadersVersion) and [here (OET Literal version)](https://github.com/Freely-Given-org/OpenEnglishTranslation--OET/tree/main/intermediateTexts/auto_edited_VLT_ESFM) are run through [usfm-grammar](https://github.com/Bridgeconn/usfm-grammar) conversion to JSON.

 Navigate to ``/assets/bibles`` and run the file with ``python update_OET_json.py``.